Consensys/doc.tessera/docs/HowTo/Configure/KeyVault/AWS-Secrets-Manager.md

 The [AWS Secrets Manager documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) provides the information you need to get started.

-## Creating the AWS Secrets Manager
+## Accessing the AWS Secrets Manager

-You can use AWS Secrets Manager once you set up your AWS profile.
+You need an AWS profile to use AWS Secrets Manager.

 ## Enabling Tessera to use the AWS Secrets Manager